DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 - When multiple:
 Two cooldowns 1) Default cooldown 300 secs 2) Scaling-specific cooldown.
 Scaling-specific cooldown is useful. i.e lesser wait time in scale-in activity.
 EC2 termination process is faster than launch one so it might not need to wait 5 mins before next ec2 needs to be killed.
 This leads to faster scale-in experience
 - When multiple instances involved in a single scaling activity, cooldown starts when the last instance finishes launching/terminating. i.e Once 1st instance is launched, cooldown steps in.

+#### Launch Configuration

+- One remarkable issue with it is once Launch Configuration is created, you cannot change it i.e cannot change AMI with it.
+You have to create a new Launch Configuration based on the existing one with changed AMI and then update ASG to point to the new one.